georgehua/spark-retail-sales-analysis/README.md

 | Linear Regression         | 4.7106    | 5.9428     | 11.1154    |
 | **Gradient Boosted Tree** | **4.515** | 6.3696     | **2.4636** |

-From the results table, we can find GBT model has the best performance, even though it fall short in the 2 weeks prediction window.
+From the results table, we can find GBT model has the best performance, even though it falls short in the 2 weeks prediction window.
 The prediction and true label comparison plots as below:

 Gradient Boosted Tree model prediction for **1 week** window: